repeaterjs/react-hooks/README.md

 });
 ```

 `callback` is a function which returns an async iterator, usually an async generator function.
-The callback will be called as the component is constructed and the returned iterator will update the component as each result settles.  `useResult` returns an `IteratorResult<T>`, an object of type `{value: T, done: boolean}`, where `T` is the type of the produced values, and `done` signifies whether the iterator .
-The first return value from this hook will be `undefined`, signifying that the iterator has yet to produce any values.
+The callback will be called when the component is initialized and the returned iterator will update the component as it produces values.  `useResult` returns an `IteratorResult`, an object of type `{value: T, done: boolean}`, where `T` is the type of the produced values, and `done` indicates whether the iterator has returned.
+The first return value from this hook will be `undefined`, indicating that the iterator has yet to produce any values.

 Example:
 ```ts